Is Your Land in the Green Belt?

 Although it is highly controlled, it is possible to obtain planning permission for a new house on a Green Belt site.
 The most common routes to approval are as follows:

-3. Rural Worker Housing: New dwellings may be allowed if essential for workers who must live on site.
+3. Rural Worker Dwellings.
+Housing may be permitted where there is a proven essential need for someone to live permanently on site.

 How We Can Help